Cloudy aquarium water — causes and fixes

 Tannins — the brown/yellow tinge

-Driftwood, Indian almond leaves, and certain types of botanicals release tannins (organic acids) into water.
-Visual signature: tea- to amber-colored water, ranging from faint to fully blackwater.
-Not cloudy in the suspended-particles sense — water is clear, just colored.
+Driftwood, Indian almond leaves, and some other botanicals release tannins — natural plant chemicals — into the water.
+The water turns tea- to amber-colored, anywhere from a faint tint to deep blackwater.
+The water is still clear; it's just colored.

-Tannins are not a problem unless you don't want them aesthetically.
-They mildly lower pH and have antimicrobial properties; some species (bettas, South American tetras, dwarf cichlids) actively prefer blackwater conditions.
-If you want clear water:
+Tannins aren't a problem unless you don't like the look.
+They mildly lower pH and have a slight antibacterial effect, and some species (bettas, South American tetras, dwarf cichlids) actually prefer the blackwater look.
+If you want the water clear:

 When cloudy water means something worse